Study abroad is an excellent opportunity for you to see the world, experience new cultures and study at one of our partner institutions overseas.

 International Disaster Management and Humanitarian Response

-The study abroad programme provides an option to study at a partner institution during the second year of our Music or Music and Drama courses (not the 'Joint Course' with RNCM).
+The Music study abroad programme provides an option to study at a partner institution during the second year of our Music or Music and Drama courses (not the 'Joint Course' with RNCM).
 We have partnerships with music departments at universities in the US, Canada, Australia and Canada.